0x2f-bin-0x2f-sh/ART---A-Radio-Telescope/README.md

 <img width="694" alt="image" src="https://user-images.githubusercontent.com/49762827/169140808-4eb6261a-5660-4031-a0d5-6076f598fa59.png">

-The spikes in the data indicate where a radio station is transmitting, hence a higher power density.
+The peaks in the data indicate where a radio station is transmitting, hence a higher power density.

 When viewing the hydrogen line, it produces this graph (important re update 2)